ManoelSilva/super-d-the-game/README.md

 ## Specific objectives
 	Kill the number necessary of Nts to move to the next level;
 	Kill level's boss to reach main cell;
-	Kill main cell to introduce your own core and dominate body system, obtaining a new power.
+	Kill main cell to introduce your own core and dominate body system.

 ## Life system
 	Super D's life is represented by 3 blue circles, splited in four quadrants, who will by placed on the top left corner of the screen, totalizing 12 points of life.

 ## Points system
 	Super Disease game's points system it's quite very simple.
-In each sublevel, of each level, it will be given a number of Nts that you must kill.
+In each level, it will be given a number of Nts that you must kill.
 Each Nt dead will increase one point.

 * Points of each level
 ```
-	First level-> Random number of 40-60, increasing initial interval by 5 in each sublevel.
+	First level-> Random number of 40-60.
-	Second level-> Random number of 60-80, increasing initial interval by 5 in each sublevel.
+	Second level-> Random number of 45-60.
-	Third level-> Random number of 80-100, increasing initial interval by 5 in each sublevel.
 ```

 ## End of the game